Monroe Nichols: 2024 election

 On July 13, 2023, Nichols announced he would not seek re-election in the House and would instead be a candidate in the 2024 Tulsa mayoral election.
 He faced Casey Bradford, Kaleb Hoosier, John Jolley, Karen Keith, Paul Tay, and Brent VanNorman in the first round of the election.
 He was endorsed by the Tulsa World and The Black Wall Street Times.
 He also got endorsements from former Governors of Oklahoma Brad Henry and David Walters, as well as former mayor Kathy Taylor.

 Nichols advanced to a runoff election alongside Keith, guaranteeing the office would flip from Republican to Democrat.
 He won the runoff with over 55% of the vote and became the first Black mayor of Tulsa.

 Tenure

 Nichols took office December 2, 2024.
-Weeks before, he announced several staff and named the Tulsa Police Department's first public safety commissioner.
+Weeks before, he announced several staff and named Laurel Roberts as the Tulsa Police Department's first public safety commissioner.

 In June 2025, Nichols signed a settlement agreement alongside Muscogee Nation Principal Chief David Hill to settle a lawsuit filed by the nation over the city's prosecution of tribal citizens.
 The agreement was praised by Chuck Hoskin Jr., Principal Chief of the Cherokee Nation, but was criticized by Governor Kevin Stitt.